 The amount of damages you are claiming can also impact how long it takes to settle your case.
 If the accident is minor and requires a small payment, the insurance company may be more likely to resolve it quickly.
 However, if the accident is severe, the insurance company will take their time to investigate the claim and build their case.

 The insurance company will also try to get statements from any eyewitnesses.
 They will use these statements to argue that the injured person was not responsible for the accident or that you contributed to the collision and therefore cannot recover.
-If there are discrepancies in the eyewitness accounts, it can also lengthen the settlement process as it may lead to a denied claim.
+If there are discrepancies in the eyewitness accounts it can also lengthen the settlement process as it may lead to a denied claim.